 Online Learning Success

-†Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.
+†Career options may require additional experience, training, or other factors beyond the successful completion of this master’s in nursing online program.

 ‡Some entry options may require that you fulfill general education requirements prior to taking masters-level coursework.
 Once you meet these requirements, you will continue to your MSN program.
 Please speak to an enrollment advisor for more details.

 The baccalaureate degree program in nursing (BSN), master’s degree program in nursing (MSN), and Doctor of Nursing Practice (DNP) program at Walden University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org/).

 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public’s health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.Walden University’s Master of Science in Nursing (MSN) program is designed to provide the academic degree required to apply for national certifications.
 Because no graduate program can guarantee that graduates will achieve national certification, we encourage students to consult the appropriate credentialing center for the specific requirements.
 It is an individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification as requirements vary widely.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain national certification.
 For more information about certification programs, students should contact the American Nurses Credentialing Center at www.nursingworld.org/ancc/, or other certification websites."